Radical Sharing & Universal Love Don’t Work

 Indeed, for most people who do attend church in the U.S., Christianity is small part of their belief system.
 They love people outside their close family and friends, but only a little bit.
 They share with other – but only a little bit.
 They don’t live in communes.
 They don’t forgive all their enemies.

 Could we not have a spiritual activity that has a good interplay of cooperation and competition, but which also actually creates things?
-We do – Boy Scouts, Girls Scouts, Campfire Girls, science fairs, robot team competitions.
+We do – Boy Scouts, Girls Scouts, Campfire Girls, science fairs, robotics team competitions.
 They cooperate to earn merit badges; they compete to earn merit badges, and they make things – ham radios, nature trails, robots, home repairs for the poor.

 Business enterprises, operating in a free enterprise economic system, are another form of melded cooperation and competition.
 And here, of course, products and service are clearly created.
 There is, however, more hierarchy than there is in a sports team (although coaches can wield power that rivals the power of a business owner or CEO).